 While these shoes are certainly ‘animal friendly’ their environmental impact, whether measured in CO2 emissions, energy consumption, or chemical processes, are similar in both non-vegan and vegan climbing shoes.

 Eco-friendly climbing shoes, on the other hand, look to reduce their environmental impact across the board.
 CO2 emissions, chemical processes and waste materials are all reduced.
 Admittedly, it’s pretty disappointing how limited the selection of eco-friendly climbing shoes currently is.
 Really, La Sportiva is the only company offering eco-alternatives in the form of the Cobra Eco and the Mythos Eco.

 Leather climbing shoes certainly aren’t the most environmentally friendly option by any stretch of the imagination.
-The Higg Materials Sustainability Index measures the environmental impact of manufacturing materials and has consistent found that cow leather is one of the most detrimental materials in terms of water use, eutrophication and energy use.
+The Higg Materials Sustainability Index measures the environmental impact of manufacturing materials and has consistently found that cow leather is one of the most detrimental materials in terms of water use, eutrophication, and energy use.

 Perhaps the biggest advantage of leather climbing shoes is their superior ability to conform to the shape of your foot.
 The break in period for leather climbing shoes is significantly quicker, and the custom, glove-like fit is second to none.

 What Can I Do To Reduce My Environmental Impact?